luigidifraia/c64-cart-dumper/definitions/README.md

 ## Writing new definition files

-Everybody should feel free to contribute their definition files, patches, and documentation to this repo.
+Everybody should feel free to contribute their definition files and patches to this folder.
 In order to do so, existing definition files along with the information below should be a good starting point.

 ### Global variables